thedunerats/crack-safe-app-flask/README.md

 1. Enter a 10-digit combination in the input field (e.g., `1234567890`)
 2. Click "🔓 Crack Safe" to submit
+3. **Watch real-time progress** as the safe is being cracked:
+   - Current attempt counter updates every 10 attempts
+   - See the combination being tested
+   - Progress bar shows how many digits are correct
-3. View the results showing:
+4. View the final results showing:
-   - Number of attempts needed
+   - Total number of attempts needed
    - Time taken in milliseconds
-4. Click "🔄 Reset" to try another combination
+5. Click "🔄 Reset" to try another combination

 ### Troubleshooting